Howard-nolan/Codeplus-Data-Visualization-Specific/README.md

 ## Visualizations

+#### If you would like a more detailed overview of each demo, please look at the more in-depth README [README](https://gitlab.oit.duke.edu/sf282/code-plus-celine/-/blob/master/demos/README.md)

 ### Stacked Bar Graph of Tank Types per State
-This visualization cleanly displays the distribution of the different types of tanks for every state through a stacked bar chart.
-For each state, there is a color coded breakdown of tank type.
-There is also a key at the top right corner indicating which color correlates to which tank type.
+This visualization displays the distribution of the different types of tanks for every state through a stacked bar chart.
+For each state, there is a color coded breakdown of tank type with a key at the top right corner indicating which color correlates to which tank type.
 This visualization is helpful if you want to look at the different tank types that are popular or unpopular within a state.
-To make this visualization, we use the tank ast data and calculate the number of tanks in each state by the tank type.
-Afterwards, we converted the dataframe to a pivot table which contains the number of each type of tank in each state.
-Then, we used matplotlib to create a stacked bar plot out of that pivot table.

 ### Number of Children Per County
 This map is a non-gpu visualization that shows a breakdown of the US by county, with each county being shaded differently based on the number of total children within that county.
-To make this visualization, we read in the preprocessed data frame that includes the calculated number of children per county and also geometries of each county in the US.
 In this visualization, we also plotted the tanks over the county breakdowns.
-To do so, we separately plot the tanks, before overlaying the tanks on top of the map with the county breakdowns.
-You can do this using the ```*``` operator, which in essence overlays one geoviews map on top of another.

 ### Map Colored by Number of Households Within 5mi of a Tank
 This map is a non-gpu map that is shaded by the number of households within 5mi of a tank.
 This is helpful because the user can look at which counties have more households closer to tanks, which is important in identifying which areas are in potential risk zones if a petrochemical tank does spill.
-We made this visualization using the geoviews library by plotting the geometries of the counties in the US shaded by the number of households within 5mi of a tank.
-We also plotted the tanks and then overlaid the tanks map on top of the map with the US counties using the ```*``` operator.

 ### Charleston County Case Study
 This Charleston County visualization is a gpu cuxfilter dashboard with a zoom in of all of the households and tanks in Charleston County plotted on a map.
 On the sides of the dashboard, there are multi select features to display whether or not a household contains elderly people and whether or not households are within a certain distance range of a tank.
 We also included a distance range slider so that users can look at households a specific distance range away from a tank.

-To create this case study visualization, we first imported the pre-processed file with distances between each household in Charleston and its nearest tank.
-This file also had the tank coordinates and household coordinates already merged together in one column, allowing for the coordinates to plot onto one cuxfilter dashboard.
-When plotting these charts, you can specify different colors for the points that represent households, and the points for tanks.
-To do so, we made a separate column classifying whether or not that point was a tank or a household ```is_tank``` using 0 and 1’s.
-By specifying that column in the ```aggregate_col``` parameter, the colors of the points will be different, and provide clarity as to whether the points are tanks or households.
-We also made multi select features through specifying the feature, its parameters, and plotting them alongside the main map.

 ### Harris County Case Study
 For this visualization, we took the same steps as the ones described above, the exception being that we used a different pre-processed file with households in Harris County.
 Our output visualization also contains the same multiselect and sliding features as the Charleston County case study map.